memr5/Algorithms/Artificial Intelligence/Perceptron/README.md

 You can learn more from [here](https://en.wikipedia.org/wiki/Perceptron).

-Implemetation of perceptron algorithm in cpp an javascript This particular implemetation uses any linear function and cartesian points to training and making predicions.
+Implemetation of perceptron algorithm in cpp an javascript This particular implemetation uses any linear function and cartesian points to training and making predicions